YaleDHLab/lab-workshops/bookworm/ReadMe.md

 # Customizing MySQL Install

-* `sudo nano /etc/my.cnf` and insert the following lines:
+* `sudo nano /etc/my.cnf` and insert the following lines at the end of the file:

 ```
 [client]